Nayem73/MY-TECH-SHEET/java/DBMS.md

 ![](assets/2024-01-08-18-04-04-image.png)

 # Union

+- Union is used to combine the results of multiple select statements into one.

 rule 1: you need to have the same number of columns in each select statement for Union to work. in below example, we select one column from first select statment and also same for the second select statement